Immigration policy of the United States: Illegal immigration

 Illegal immigration is the act of an immigrant entering the United States without prior authorization.
-These undocumented immigrants are subject to removal from the United States.
+These illegal immigrants are subject to removal from the United States.
 Policies regarding illegal immigration are primarily regulated by the Immigration Reform and Control Act of 1986 (IRCA) and the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA).
 Immigration and Customs Enforcement is responsible for the prevention and investigation of illegal immigration.
 The Supreme Court ruled in 1982 that undocumented children are entitled to enrollment in public schools in Plyler v.
 Doe.
-Under the Emergency Medical Treatment and Active Labor Act, undocumented immigrants are entitled to service from any hospital that accepts Medicare.
-Under the IRCA, it is illegal for employers to hire undocumented immigrants.
+Under the Emergency Medical Treatment and Active Labor Act, illegal immigrants are entitled to service from any hospital that accepts Medicare.
+Under the IRCA, it is illegal for employers to hire illegal immigrants.

 The illegal immigrant population of the United States is estimated to be between 11 and 12 million.
 The population of unauthorized immigrants peaked in 2007 and has declined since that time.
 The majority of the U.S. unauthorized immigrants are from Mexico, but "their numbers (and share of the total) have been declining" and as of 2016 Mexicans no longer make up a clear majority of unauthorized immigrants, as they did in the past.
 Unauthorized immigrants made up about 5% of the total U.S. civilian labor force in 2014.
 By the 2010s, an increasing share of U.S. unauthorized immigrants were long-term residents; in 2015, 66% of adult unauthorized residents had lived in the country for at least ten years, while only 14% had lived in the U.S. for less than five years.

-Amnesty provides lawful permanent residence or a path to citizenship to undocumented immigrants.
-In 1986, the IRCA authorized amnesty for undocumented immigrants that had resided in the United States since 1982.
-Approximately three million undocumented immigrants were granted amnesty under this law.
+Amnesty provides lawful permanent residence or a path to citizenship to illegal immigrants.
+In 1986, the IRCA authorized amnesty for illegal immigrants that had resided in the United States since 1982.
+Approximately three million illegal immigrants were granted amnesty under this law.
 Amnesty programs have been found to have little overall effect on illegal immigration rates.